 Neurofeedback & Neuromodulation

-Why a Comprehensive Program is the Only Model Shown to be Successful in Reversal of Cognitive Decline
+Why a Comprehensive Program is the Only Model Shown to be Successful in Reversing Cognitive Decline

 It takes years and in many cases decades for symptoms of Cognitive Decline to appear.
 This means your lifestyle, environment, diet, injuries, exposures, infections and more have lead to this point.
 The only way to halt and reverse the decline is to fix what caused it in the first place.